ShHsLin/resnet-tensorflow/README.md

 - [ ] Remove unnecessary VGG related code
 - [ ] Separate numpy save to utils
+- [ ] Rename slim model so one can restore and fine tune.
 - [ ] ResNet version2 as in arXiv:1603.05027
 - [ ]